Note

 Local evaluation on a target

-If you have a list of queries that you'd like to run then evaluate, the evaluate()
+If you have a list of queries that you want to run and then evaluate, the evaluate()

-parameter, which can send queries to an application to collect answers then run your evaluators on the resulting query and response.
+parameter.
+This parameter can send queries to an application to collect answers, and then run your evaluators on the resulting query and response.

 A target can be any callable class in your directory.
 In this case, we have a Python script askwiki.py